-Yes, to give a fair example of how live music will sound we recorded all the pieces in one single take without ‘touching up’ any of the notes later on.
+Yes, to give a fair example of how live music will sound we recorded all our Soundcloud samples and Youtube videos in one single take without ‘touching up’ any of the notes later on.
 Although it’s always tempting to edit out any tiny imperfections afterwards, we feel that it is important to demonstrate the quality of playing you will hear on the day rather than an artificially enhanced version!

 Manor House Music are based near Aylesbury in Buckinghamshire and most of our work is around the South East of England, London and the Midlands.
-We do realise that our repertoire is unique and have had requests to play from Scotland and the North East, but usually set a limit of a 200-mile round trip (so approximately 100 miles in any direction from Aylesbury) for up to a 3-hour booking.
+We do realise that our repertoire and level of playing is appealing and have had requests to play in many places, from Scotland to the North East, but usually set a limit of a 250-mile round trip (so approximately 125 miles in any direction from Aylesbury) for up to a 3-hour booking.
 We are willing to consider travelling further than that for longer bookings though, so do get in touch and we can calculate travel costs as well as letting you know whether it’s feasible to take on your booking.

 Whenever we are performing a concert, details will be listed on our diary page, so do check through the next few weeks as there is usually something coming up.

-Does a ‘3 hour booking’ mean 3 hours of continous playing, or could you take an hour break in the middle?
+Does a ‘3 hour booking’ mean 3 hours of continous playing, or could you take a break in the middle?

 A 3-hour booking does mean 3 hours of continous playing (apart from during the ceremony, where we may not play continously but wouldn’t be able to take a break).
 If you would like to spread music throughout your day, with a long break (of half an hour or more) between periods of playing, this is not charged as playing time, but at a nominal fee of £10 per player per hour of ‘waiting’ between periods of playing.
 So for example, you could book the quartet to play for 3 hours spread across 4 hours of time and this would be charged at an additional £40 for the waiting time.